 1984.
 While caring for my aging mother I wasn't able to leave the house

 often and had few outside personal contacts.
-Now, though because of health
+More recently, though because of

-problems I'm confined to home again and am unable to travel, through the
+health problems I was confined to home again and unable to travel for some years

 Where can more information about you be found?